 I recently made an example on how to do websocket communication between a server and a client, where i pushed messages from the server to a client.
 In this post I will write a little about how websockets are different from normal HTTP communication and some advantages of them.
 In the title I have written HTTP/REST, this is due to many saying REST when they actually just mean HTTP communication.

 HTTP is a stateless protocol.
 You make one request and you get one response.
 After this the communication ends and the client and the server forgets about one another.
-Cookies makes it possible for the client to keep some state, so that the server may recognize the client - if you wonder how "session" are kept.
+Cookies make it possible for the client to keep some state, so that the server may recognize the client - if you wonder how "sessions" are kept.

 A simple get request using HTTP could look like the following:

 With websockets the connection stays open and it is not just one request response call.
-First an initial HTTP request is made from the client to ask to upgrade to websockets.
-If the server accepts this upgrade a bi-directional communication is established.
-Now the server and client can exchange multiple messages.
-These messages can go both ways if needed, this will look like the below:
+First an initial HTTP request is made from the client asking to upgrade to websockets.
+The server accepts this request by returning a 101 "switching protocols" HTTP status code and then the bi-directional communication is established.
+The server and client can now exchange multiple messages, these messages can go both ways if needed, this will look like the below:

 When using websockets the connection stays open until either the client or the server sends a message to close it.
 Which is why the close message arrow above points in both directions.